vanderpatrick/SkateGram/README.md

  ![navigation bar image](/static/images/test-registration-pass.png)

  - Log in
-    - The navigation bar is featured on all HTML pages using the extend method from Django.
+    - After filling the user credentials he is allowd to see the application content
     - Before

  ![navigation bar image](/static/images/test-login.png)